elmware/elmware-sdk/docs/methods.rst

 ``Output``

-{‘data’:str}
+{‘data’:list}

-data – This is a json string representing the data contained in the last request made to the callback_url linked to the url_key.
+data – This is a list of dictionaries, representing, in chronological order, the data contained in the requests made to the callback_url or email address linked to the url_key.
 If no request has been made in the last 24 hours, data will be an empty string.
+Once this data has been accessed once, it will be deleted from the server.

 ``Usage``

 This method is used to retrieve the data contained in requests made to the externally facing endpoints exposed using the ‘find_callback_url’ method.
 NOTE: Request data is only stored for 24 hours.
+Accessing it once will delete it on the server.
+So this method should be called only once per run and the results stored if important